Conorc1000/react-google-maps/README.md

+##How to run

+The src directory contains the react app.
+This compiles to the root level build directory.

+The server directory contains the BE logic, express server.

+Environment Variables are split into two.
+Development and Production.

+In Development the app uses the vars in the .env.development file in the root directory.
+To build the development react app run "npm run build:dev"

+In Production the app uses the vars in the .env file in the root directory.
+To build the development react app run "npm run build"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).